masakis1998/MalLinker/README.md

-# mal_linker_bot
+# MalLinker

-mal_linker bot is a discord bot that searches myanimelist and links the database webpage when user searches anime/manga titles using the specified command.
+MalLinker is a discord bot that searches myanimelist and links the database webpage when user searches anime/manga titles using the specified command.

 ![text](https://i.imgur.com/rxAagSp.png)